Good News 5 min read

 Two Bereaved Fathers — One Israeli, One Palestinian — Visit Ireland to Share Their Journey to Peace

-Two fathers who each lost a child to the conflict in the Middle East — one Israeli, one Palestinian — have visited Ireland this week to share their remarkable journey from grief to reconciliation, calling each other "brother" and delivering a powerful message of peace and shared humanity.
+Two fathers who each lost a child to the conflict in the Middle East — Israeli Rami Elhanan and Palestinian Bassam Aramin — have visited Ireland to share their remarkable journey from grief to reconciliation, calling each other "brother" and delivering a powerful message of peace and shared humanity that has resonated deeply with Irish audiences.

-The men, who are members of the Parents Circle Families Forum, a joint Israeli-Palestinian organisation of bereaved families, have been touring Ireland to speak about their experiences and to promote a message of dialogue and understanding at a time when the conflict continues to claim lives.
+The men, leading figures in The Parents Circle - Families Forum, a joint Israeli-Palestinian organisation of over 800 bereaved families, have been touring Ireland to speak about their experiences and to promote a message of dialogue and understanding at a time when the conflict continues to claim lives.
+Their visit has drawn large and emotionally engaged audiences, with many Irish people drawing parallels with their own country's experience of conflict and peace-building — and finding in the two men's friendship a source of hope that transcends the seemingly intractable divisions of the Middle East.

 Background